 From personal encounters with mountain gorillas to the animals in the savannahs as well as exploring the various landscapes and varied cultures.
-Uganda is a perfect blend of Eastern Africa wilderness as well as Central African Jungles.
-This makes the wildlife, landscape, culture extremely unique and attractive.
+Uganda is a perfect blend of Eastern African wilderness as well as Central African Jungle.
+This makes the wildlife, landscape, and culture extremely unique and attractive.

 That notwithstanding, it is important to know whether you will be safe on your visit to Uganda.
 Well, let's get right to it.